Discover the Fastest + Easiest Way to Start or Grow Your Lawn Care or Landscaping Business!

-The average price of a weekly lawn cut depends on a number of factors such as the size of the lawn, location, obstacles e.t.c.
-For a half an acre lawn, the average price of a weekly cut is between $20 and $40 depending on the factors such as how quickly your lawn can be mowed.
+The average price of a weekly lawn cut depends on a number of factors such as the size of the lawn, location, obstacles etc. For a lawn_business_pricing_examplehalf an acre lawn, the average price of a weekly cut is between $20 and $40 depending on the factors such as how quickly your lawn can be mowed.
 The cheapest prices are charged on flat lawns on open properties that are small in size because they are the fastest to lawn.
 The presence of any obstacles in a property can also increase the price of a weekly lawn cut.
 This is because obstacles increase the time taken to finish mowing a lawn.
-Examples of obstacles that may increase the average weekly lawn cost includes, trees, outdoor furniture among other obstacles.
+Examples of obstacles that may increase the average weekly lawn cost include, trees, outdoor furniture among other obstacles.
 The proximity of your property to the service company also affects the price.
 For instance, the closer the property is the cheaper the services will be.

 2) Weeding Beds

-The average price charged to weed beds monthly is between $25 and $50.
+The average price charged for weed beds monthly is between $25 and $50.
 The price can however vary depending on factors such as how many weeding sessions are required and also how big the garden is.
-The bigger the beds are, the higher the cost of maintain them.
+The bigger the beds are, the higher the cost of maintaining them.
 There are cheaper ways of eliminating weeds on your beds through mulching which is effective and capable of eliminating the cost of weeding beds completely.

 3) Spring Cleanup

 Lawn services also include spring cleanups which cost an average of $200 for a half acre plot.
 The price however varies depending on the number of times spring cleanups are done.
 Spring cleanups are vital if a fall cleanup has not been done.
 In cases where a fall cleanup was not done, the average price of a spring cleanup is bound to be higher.
 In cases where a fall cleanup was done, then the price will be lower.
-Otherwise the price of a spring cleanup is generally based on the accumulations over the winters that are composed of leaves and sticks.
+Otherwise, the price of a spring cleanup is generally based on the accumulations over the winters that are composed of leaves and sticks.
 The number of beds also affects the price of a spring cleanup.
 For instance, the more the beds the higher the average price because edging is a labor intensive lawn service.

 4) Trimming Landscaping

 Landscaping is also a common lawn service.
-The average cost of landscaping depends on a number of factors such as the number of shrubs, ornamental trees and hedges in a property.
-This is because landscaping property with numerous shrubs, trees and hedges is more labor intensive.
+The average cost of landscaping depends on a number of factors such as the number of shrubs, ornamental trees, and hedges in a property.
+This is because landscaping property with numerous shrubs, trees, and hedges is more labor intensive.
 The nature of your landscape also affects the average price of landscaping.
 Extensive landscapes take longer to be trimmed and maintained therefore making it more expensive.
 The last time your property underwent landscaping also determines the price.
 For instance, if it has been years since your last landscaping, then the price will be higher because it will take more time and labor to clean up the clippings and reshape the land.
 The expertise of the landscaping workers also affects the price.
 For instance, hiring the services of a professional landscaper will cost more than using an unskilled landscaper.
-With all the above considerations, the average price of trimming landscaping is $175-$400 for a typical ranch house that is surrounded by shrubs, hedges and trees.
+With all the above considerations, the average price of trimming landscaping is $175-$400 for a typical ranch house that is surrounded by shrubs, hedges, and trees.

 5) Fall Cleanup